yurinanakazato/yurinanakazato.github.io/_pages/ja-jp/talks.md

 ## Seminar
 [18]  2026.05: CCA-NY area galaxy seminar, Flatiron Institute

+[17*] 2026.05: "Probing ISM properties in EoR galaxies:
-[17*] 2026.05: Invited seminar talk, Princeton University, The United States
+Insights from Cosmological Zoom-in Simulations  and JWST/ALMA Observations", invited seminar talk, Princeton University, The United States

 [16*] 2026.04: "Inner Structure and ISM of Early Galaxies from Cosmic Dawn to the EoR:
 Insights from FirstLight simulations and JWST & ALMA", invited seminar talk, University of Maryland, The United States